WinSSHTerm/LaunchTools/README.md

 # Launch Tools

+**Launch Tools** is a feature that allows you run a **PowerShell script** for each connection in **WinSSHTerm**.
+It will be triggered before the SSH session is opened (opening an SSH session is optional).
+Using variables, you can exchange data between the script and WinSSHTerm.

+A **Launch Tool** is defined by an **XML document** that contains parameters, options, and a PowerShell script.
+You can use the **Launch Tools** provided in this repository or create your own.

-The **Launch Tool** is a feature available for each connection in **WinSSHTerm** since version **2.39.0**.
-It integrates **PowerShell scripts** into WinSSHTerm, making it much more versatile.
+The feature was introduced in version **2.39.0**.
 To use the Launch Tool, the Windows installation on which you run WinSSHTerm must support **ConPTY** (supported since **Windows 10 version 1809**, released in October 2018).
 This documentation describes the feature implementation from the **latest version** of WinSSHTerm.

-A **Launch Tool** is defined by an **XML document** that contains parameters, options, and a PowerShell script.
-You can use the XML documents provided in this repository or create your own.

 ## Configure a Launch Tool in WinSSHTerm